Common Questions About Medical Interviews & MMIs

 Who conducts medical interviews?
 What is their background?

 The background of the interviewers depends on the particular university.
-However, interview panels are generally composed of:
+However, interviewers are generally:

 - Academic staff from the medical faculty